(Note: The incident described below happened a couple of years back, but it could happen again tomorrow – and maybe this time with zombies).

-As soon as the market opened today, social media and trading chat rooms blew up with reports about various platforms going down, making them unavailable to place trades.
-Frantic statements like, “I can’t close my positions out,” “my screen is frozen,” and “I am losing thousands right now,” were flying left and right.
+As soon as the market opened today, social media and trading chat rooms blew up with reports about various platforms going down, making it impossible to place trades.
+Frantic statements like, “I can’t close my positions out,” “my screen is frozen,” and “I am losing thousands now,” were flying left and right.

-The first thing you need to be aware of when trading on-line is that when there are technical problems like this, you are on your own.
+But the first rule of online trading is that when there are technical problems like this, you are on your own.

 The agreements you sign when you open a brokerage account specifically state that the broker-dealer is not responsible for technical issues related to platform functionality, connection problems with the exchange, or data feeds.
-This applies to their own technical issues as well as any technical issue their vendors may have.
+This applies to their own technical issues as well as any technical issues their vendors may experience.

 Sure, if you call customer service and complain loud enough you may get some free trades or a toaster, but they are not going to refund you the five grand you lost because you could not close your position.

-The second thing you need to know is that technical problems will happen at exactly the worst moment.
-It’s kind of a self-fulfilling process.
+The second rule of online trading is that technical problems will happen at exactly the worst moment.
+It’s a simple math equation.

 Imagine there is some terrible terrorist attack overnight, and everybody and their brother panics and decides to sell their positions as soon as the market opens.
 A massive wave of sell orders hits your broker’s site, crashing it.
-Those same sell orders are driving the market down, causing more people to sell and sending the market into a free fall.
+Those same sell orders are driving prices down, causing more people to sell, sending the market into a free fall.

-This is the time you need to get out of your position most, but you can’t.
+And this is the time when you need to get out of your position most, but can’t.
 Believe me, it sucks.

 But it doesn’t have to be something so dramatic for problems to arise.
 For example, brokers often roll new code or system upgrades overnight, and although they test the best they can to make sure everything is stable, sometimes an issue will not show up until the rush of opening orders hits their servers the next morning.

-In our modern world, especially if you live in major urban centers, we rarely give a thought to losing power, however, it still happens.
-Just a couple of weeks ago, a major part of San Diego County lost power for a number of hours.
-No matter if it is a line worker who hits the wrong switch or a fuse blows out in your house or office, there is always a risk of an unexpected power outage.
+In our modern world, especially if you live in major urban centers, we rarely give a thought to losing power, yet it still happens.
+Just a couple of weeks ago, a major part of San Diego County lost power for several hours.
+No matter if it is a line worker who hits the wrong switch or a fuse blows out in your home or office, there is always the risk of an unexpected power outage.

 Online trading is so frictionless that there’s no reason to have all your trading funds with one broker.
-Split your funds up 50/50 or 30/70 between your primary broker and your secondary broker.
-Then, unless there is a complete failure on the exchange systems themselves, something which is almost unheard of (and if it happens you are screwed either way), you have a backup way to flatten a position.
+Split your funds 50/50 or 30/70 between your primary broker and a secondary broker.
+Then, unless there is a complete failure on the exchange system itself, something which is almost unheard of – and if it happens, you’re screwed either way – you’ll have an alternative to flatten your positions out.

 Say you are long 500 shares of XYZ and you lose access to your broker’s platform.
-If they market starts to tank, you can go onto your secondary brokerage account and sell 500 shares of XYZ short, effectively making you flat on the position, which you can unwind when things return back to normal.
-Sure you will pay a couple extra commissions, but what does that matter if it saved you hundreds or thousands.
+If the market starts to tank, you can go to your secondary brokerage account and sell 500 shares of XYZ short, effectively making you flat on the position, which you can unwind when things return back to normal.
+Sure you will pay a couple extra commissions, but what does that matter if it saved you hundreds or thousands?

 If your internet connection goes down and it’s not an exchange problem, you still should be able to close a position out on your broker’s mobile app, possibly even if they are having problems with their desktop platform.
-Point is, make sure your brokerage app is download and you phone is close to your trading desk at all times.
+The point is, make sure your brokerage app is download and your phone is close to your trading desk.

 If you ever happen to fat finger a trade, over buying or selling a position, close it out immediately.
 If you are a trader, you have to analyze situations fast, and then take quick, non-emotional actions, and this is a perfect example of when you need to do that.

 Trust me, kill the trade immediately, then call your broker’s customer support line and explain the situation.
-If you are a good customer, and the loss is not too big, you have a decent chance of them scratching it for you or at least giving you some free trades to compensate.
+If you are a good customer, and the loss is not too big, you have a decent chance of having them break the trade or at least giving you some free trades to compensate.
 Or a toaster.